jimdigriz/bgpexplore/README.md

 These instructions cover how to import MRT dump data (from BGP routing daemons) into a graph database ([neo4j](https://neo4j.com/)) to quickly explore it.

-The project also includes an Erlang implementation of the original Python [`mrt2bgpdump`](https://github.com/t2mune/mrtparse) implementation as it was found to be extremely slow.
+The project also includes an Erlang implementation of the original Python [`mrt2bgpdump`](https://github.com/t2mune/mrtparse) implementation as it was found to be extremely slow; I could have used [BGPStream](https://bgpstream.caida.org/) but it would have made the preflight stage more complicated.

 ## Related Links